Schema Therapy

 We have identified 18 schemas thus far.
 You can see this listing by clicking on the link to the right.

-Schemas develop in childhood from an interplay between the child's innate temperament, and the child's ongoing damaging experiences with parents, siblings, or peers.
+Schemas develop in childhood and adolescence from an interplay between the child's innate temperament, and the child's ongoing damaging experiences with parents, siblings, or peers.

 Because they begin early in life, schemas become familiar and thus comfortable.
 We distort our view of the events in our lives in order to maintain the validity of our schemas.
 Schemas may remain dormant until they are activated by situations relevant to that particular schema.